brentstewart/ssh-crypto/README.md

 > LogLevel DEBUG1

 Restart the SSH service for the new logging setting to take effect.
+> sudo service sshd restart

 This program analyzes a text file.
+Keep in mind that the crypto fields won't be populated for logins before the loggin change takes effect.
 Prepare the file by running:
 > journalctl -u ssh > ~/ssh.txt

 This pulls all logging for the ssh unit into a text file.  __ssh-crypto__ then reviews the file and outputs a table of logins and crypto used.